ten1seven/what-input/README.md

 #### Current Input

 Ask What Input what the current input method is.
-This works best if asked after the events What Input is bound to (`mousedown`, `keydown` and `touchstart`).
+This works best if asked after the events What Input is bound to (`mousedown`, `keyup` and `touchstart`).
 Because `click` always executes last in the event tree, What Input will be able to answer with the event that _just_ happened.

 ```javascript
 whatInput.ask(); // returns `mouse`, `keyboard` or `touch`